Statistics from Altmetric.com

 Escitalopram versus placebo or problem-solving therapy (PST).
 Escitalopram was given at a dose of 10mg, once daily, for patients aged < 65 years and 5 mg for patients aged ≥ 65 years.
 The placebo and PST groups were pooled for the main analyses, as the focus of the study was the effect of escitalopram.

-Change from baseline status in cognitive function was assessed using a range of tests: immediate memory, visuospatial constructional, language, attention and delayed memory (Repeatable Battery for the Assessment of Neuropsychological Status, RBANS); psychomotor processing speed and cognitive flexibility (Trail-making test parts A and B); verbal fluency (Controlled Oral Word Association test); abstract thinking (Wechsler Adult Intelligence …
+Change from baseline status in cognitive function was assessed using a range of tests: immediate memory, visuospatial constructional, language, attention and delayed memory (Repeatable Battery for the Assessment of Neuropsychological Status, RBANS); psychomotor processing speed and cognitive flexibility (Trail-making test parts A and B); verbal fluency (Controlled Oral Word Association test); abstract thinking (Wechsler Adult Intelligence Scale-III Similarities test); attention and response inhibition …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.